nicolasleal570/nicolasleal570/README.md

 # Hello 👋🏼👨🏻‍💻

 Hi, I'm Nicolás!
-I'm a Software Engineer who is passionate about making teach about tech, create projects to elevate people and bring to live older projects.
-Currently I'm working as Frontend Developer
+A Software Engineer based in Venezuela.
+I have more than 4 years of experience working as a Front-End developer, but also I worked as Back-End creating RESTful APIs and deployments in the cloud.

+# About me
+I came to alive old died projects using modern technologies and services.
+I have tutored courses as a "Systems Information" and "Software Engineer".
+I managed a team of juniors of a startup, providing mentoring, tutoring and code review of the main MVP.
+I was worked with applications related to e-commerce, medicines, pharmacies and motorbikes.

-Find me around the web 🌎:
+# Find me around the web 🌎:
 - Teaching in public at <a href="https://nicolas-leal.com/">My personal blog</a> 📹 ✍🏾
 - Sharing updates on <a href="https://www.linkedin.com/in/nicolasleal570/?locale=en_US">LinkedIn</a> 💼
 - My profile at <a href="https://platzi.com/p/nicolasleal570/">Platzi.com</a> 📚